SimCity wasn’t meant to be taken seriously.

 It was a big idea, but they needed to find a way to make a simulation like this into an actual product.7 In 1989, they found their answer.
 It was a new computer game called SimCity.

 SimCity changed the way people think about simulation games.
 It was an astounding, unexpected success for Maxis when it was released in 1989, with over $5 million sales in the first two years and nearly tripling the size of the company.
-Suddenly, this quirky boutique software developer was stretched so thin that CEO and co-founder Jeff Braun was the only manager for a staff of 20 people – even for the financial staff, a problem that was swiftly corrected after Maxis got audited by the IRS.14
+Suddenly, this quirky boutique software developer was stretched so thin that CEO and co-founder Jeff Braun was the only manager for a staff of 20 people – even managing the financial staff, a problem that was swiftly corrected after Maxis got audited by the IRS.14

 But more importantly than being a financial success for the company, SimCity started to influence the way that the public thought about computer simulations and urban planning.
 There’s no better example of this than a stunt by the Providence Journal during the 1990 Democratic primary, when the candidates for mayor of Providence, Rhode Island were invited to play the newly popular city-building game SimCity.
-It was a close race, and the results of the SimCity contest seem to have actually affected the outcome, with one candidate judged so harshly for their inadvertent mistakes playing the game that they believed it cost them the election.15 Whether or not SimCity could actually simulate how a city works, in people’s minds, it was close enough.
+It was a close race, and the results of the SimCity contest seem to have actually affected the outcome, with one candidate judged so harshly for their mistakes playing the game that they believed it cost them the election.15 Whether or not SimCity could actually simulate how a city works, in people’s minds, it was close enough.